 When consuming a SOAP web service you can use your own .NET code to change the connection or to customize the message in the request and/or response.

-The general workflow for implementing an advanced extensibility scenario is the following:
+If your use case, is not covered by the component or you want to create it from scratch, the general workflow for implementing an advanced extensibility scenario is the following:

 - 1. Set up an OutSystems extension